-The following essay topic analysis examines Cambridge / Judge’s MBA admissions essays for the 2019-2020 admissions season.
+The following essay topic analysis examines the Cambridge / Judge MBA admissions essays for the 2022-2023 admissions season.
 You can also review essay topic analyses for all of the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
-Cambridge / Judge Essay Topic Analysis 2019-2020 Let’s take a look at […]
+Cambridge / Judge Essay Topic Analysis 2022-2023 Let’s take a […]

 Cambridge / Judge MBA Interview Report: Round 3 / Faculty member / On-campus